Free Initial Assessment

 Category

-Will my Pension be considered in my divorce settlement?
+Will my pension be considered in my divorce settlement?

-Pensions are long term investments that can accumulate significant value and should not be overlooked during divorce proceedings.
-Instead, one should look at a pension holding just as they would any other asset, such as a house.
-Failure to adequately consider an ex-spouseโ€™s pension may result in a loss of a future income and significantly impair future living standards.
+Pensions are long-term investments that can accumulate significant value and should not be overlooked during divorce proceedings.
+Instead, you should look at a pension holding just as you would any other asset, such as a house.
+Failure to adequately consider an ex-spouse’s pension may result in a loss of future income and significantly impair future living standards.

 It is important to note that there is no set rule on how your assets, income and pensions are divided between parties in a divorce as each divorce settlement is unique.